salvadorgarciamunoz/kipet/README.md

 KIPET: Kinetic Parameter Estimation Toolkit
 ===========================================

-KIPET is a python package designed to simulate, optimize, and analyze chemical reaction systems.
+KIPET is a Python package designed to simulate, and estimate parameters from chemical reaction systems through the use of maximum likelihood principles, large-scale nonlinear programming and discretization methods.
 The software has the following functionality:

 * Simulate a reactive system described with DAEs
 * Solve the DAE system with collocation methods
 * Pre-process data
-* Estimate variances of noise
+* Estimate variances of noise from the model and measurements
-* Estimate kinetic parameters from spectra or concentration
+* Estimate kinetic parameters from spectra or concentration data across 1 or multiple experiments with different conditions
 * Estimate confidence intervals of the estimated parameters
 * Able to estimate variances and parameters for problems where there is dosing / inputs into the system
 * Provide a set of tools for estimability analysis